PyrusMed/Pear-Interaction-Engine/README.md

 # Pear Interaction Engine (PIE)

 ## About PIE
 PIE is a set of cross-device Unity components that make interacting with objects easy, regardless of the target platform.
 PIE currently supports mouse and keyboard, Leap Motion, Oculus Touch, and mixed reality inputs (e.g. HoloLens gestures), with more coming soon.
 Use PIE if you want to give your users an easy way to interact with virtual objects.
+Contribute to PIE if you want to make virtual (VR) and mixed reality (MR) better for everyone (i.e. developers, designers, users, ect).
 We hope you find this useful!

 - images of interactions -